boyiwei/CoTaEval/README.md

 ### Quick Start
 The main entry for infringement evaluation is ``main.py``.

-For example, in RAG setting under news articles domain, if we want to evaluate the infringement risk and utility in the vanilla case, using Llama-2-7B-chat model, we can use the following command:
+For example, in the RAG setting under the news articles domain, if we want to evaluate the infringement risk and utility in the vanilla case, using Llama-2-7B-chat model, we can use the following command:
 ```bash
 python main.py --model_name llama2-7b-chat-hf --num_test 1000 --context_len 200 --completion_len 200 --datatype newsqa --intervention none --eval_zero_shot --eval_general --eval_infringement
 ```
 ### Argument Details
 Important parameters are:
 1. ``--model_name``: To specify the model for evaluation.
 The model name and the path for loading the model can be specified via ``modeltype2path``: Dictionary in ``main.py``
 2. ``--datatype``: To specify the evaluation domain.
-Available options are ``newsqa`` (for news articles domain) and ``booksum`` (for books domain).
+Available options are ``newsqa`` (for the news articles domain) and ``booksum`` (for the books domain).
 3. ``--num_test``: Number of examples to test for infringement evaluation.
 For news articles, we set 1000 as default.
-For books, we set 500 as default.
+For books, we set 500 as the default.
-4. ``--context_len``: The length of hint.
-We set 200 as default.
+4. ``--context_len``: The length of the hint.
+We set 200 as the default.
 5. ``--completion_len``: The maximum number of generated tokens.
-We set 200 as default
+We set 200 as the default.
-6. ``--eval_infringement``: If true, perform infrigement test.
+6. ``--eval_infringement``: If true, perform infringement test.
 7.  ``--intervention``: Intervention methods.
 8.   ``--no_context``: If true, we don't provide the context in the infringement and utility evaluation.
 For memorization settings.
-### Specific Takedown Methods Implementation
+### Specific Takedown Methods Evaluation

 #### System Prompt

-Whe evaluating system prompt, we need to specify the which system prompt we are evaluating in ``--intervention``.
+When evaluating system prompt, we need to specify which system prompt we are evaluating in ``--intervention``.
 Available options are: ``sys_prompt-dbrx, sys_prompt-bing, sys_prompt-copilot, sys_prompt-sys_a, sys_prompt-sys_b, sys_prompt_sys_c``.
-Here ``sys_a``, ``sys_b``, and ``sys_c`` correpond to the three manually created system prompt in Appendix C.1
+Here ``sys_a``, ``sys_b``, and ``sys_c`` correspond to the three manually created system prompts in Appendix C.1.
 #### MemFree
-When evaluating Memfree, please make sure that the redis has been started.
+When evaluating Memfree, please make sure that the Redis has been started.
 For example, if we want to evaluate Memfree with $n$-gram size equals 6, we can use the following code:
 ```bash
 cd data-portraits
 python easy_redis.py --shutdown